antoine-coulon/skott/packages/skott/README.md

 const { getStructure, findCircularDependencies, findParentsOf, findLeaves } = await skott({
   /**
-   * Entrypoint of the project.
-Must be either a CommonJS or ES6 module.
+   * (Optional) Entrypoint of the project.
+If not provided, `skott` will search for all
-   * No TypeScript files are supported as entrypoints yet.
+   * supported files starting from the current working directory.
    */
-  entrypoint: "dist/index.js",
+  entrypoint: "src/index.ts",
   /**
+   * (Optional) restricts file discovering when building the graph.
+   * Defaults to [".js", ".mjs", ".cjs", ".jsx", ".ts", ".tsx"] */
+  fileExtensions: [".ts", ".tsx"],
+  /**
-   * Max depth search for circular dependencies.
+   * (Optional) Max depth search for circular dependencies.
 This can be useful for
    * performance purposes.
    * Defaults to `POSITIVE_INFINITY`.
    */
   circularMaxDepth: 20,
   /**
-   * Whether the base directory of the entrypoint should be included in relative
+   * (Optional) Whether the base directory of the entrypoint should be included in relative
    * file paths.
-For the specified `dist/index.js` above, it would consider the
+For the specified `src/index.ts` above, it would consider the
-   * root path to be `./` consequently `dist/` would never appear in any file paths.
+   * root path to be `./` consequently `src/` would never appear in any file paths.
    * Defaults to `false`.
    */
   includeBaseDir: false,
   /**
-   * Whether third-party dependencies (npm) and/or builtin (Node.js core modules)
+   * (Optional) Whether third-party dependencies (npm) and/or builtin (Node.js core modules)
    * should be added in the graph.
    * Both defaults to `false`.
    */